caseyg/awesome/TOPICS.md

 *   [mojombo/clippy](https://github.com/mojombo/clippy) - Clippy is a very simple Flash widget that makes it possible to place arbitrary text onto the client's clipboard.

-## developer-tools

-*   [Automattic/harper](https://github.com/Automattic/harper) - The Grammar Checker for Developers

-*   [DocumindHQ/documind](https://github.com/DocumindHQ/documind) - Open-source platform for extracting structured data from documents using AI.

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - Build Multimodal AI Agents with memory, knowledge and tools.
-Simple, fast and model-agnostic.

-*   [lost-pixel/lost-pixel](https://github.com/lost-pixel/lost-pixel) - Open source alternative to Percy, Chromatic, Applitools.

-*   [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
-Integrates with 25+ databases and any API.

 ## english-language

 *   [Automattic/harper](https://github.com/Automattic/harper) - The Grammar Checker for Developers